 |Java SE LTS||Support until|

 These JDK releases have quarterly security updates, bug fixes, and critical out-of-band updates and patches as needed.
-This support includes back ports of security updates and bug fixes to Java 7 and 8 reported in newer versions of Java such as Java 11, which ensures the continued stability and security of older versions of Java.
+This support includes back ports of security updates and bug fixes to Java 7 and 8 that are reported in newer versions of Java, such as Java 11.
+The support ensures the continued stability and security of older versions of Java.
 Azure customers can get these security updates and platform bug fixes without incurring any unplanned Java SE subscription fees.